sunil-2000/coherenceBoost/README.md

 the table exactly from the notebook, each result shows that coherence boosting improves performance on LAMBADA significantly.
 This aligns with the findings from the paper.
 The results that I believe most closely follow the experimental set-up are computing accuracy of predicting the last sub-token.
-GPT2-small achieves an accuracy of 46.67% and the boosted GPT2-small achieves an accuracy of 64.70%; the paper achieved 47.66% and 66.70% respectively.
-Below are all the accuracies GPT2 achieved under different accuracy criterions.
+GPT-2-small achieves an accuracy of 46.67% and the boosted GPT-2-small achieves an accuracy of 64.70%; the paper achieves 47.66% and 66.70% respectively.
+Below are all the accuracies results of the varying sizes of GPT-2.

 All accuracy results are obtained using one GPU (Tesla A100) through Colab.